Practically everyone in the world has struggled with a lack of motivation.

 Here’s the deal.
 The mere act of taking action—any action—stimulates a cascade of activity.
 Your brain takes note of the fact that you’re taking an action and adjusts accordingly.
 Acting happy actually changes certain things in your body and brain that can be measured, like hormones, neurotransmitters and blood pressure.
 That’s true even when you aren’t actually happy, you’re just acting that way.

-The writer and coach Mark Mason talks about something he calls the Do Something Principle, which is based the idea that when you’re stuck, you should just take an action.
+The writer and coach Mark Manson talks about something he calls the Do Something Principle, which is based the idea that when you’re stuck, you should just take an action.
 Behavior has consequences.
 Taking an action isn’t just a result of your feelings; it’s also a big instigator of them.

-Mason tells the story of an author who was interviewed once about his prodigious output.
+Manson tells the story of an author who was interviewed once about his prodigious output.
 “How’d you write all this stuff?” the interviewer asked him.

 Pay attention to the author’s answer, cause it’s genius.